Vomet/hello-world/README.md

 # hello-world
-First repository
-This was made in like 20 minutes.
+I made this code in like 20 minutes.
 I used something I learned in chemistry today to make this code.